mason-bially/ttrpg-xcom/06_overview.md

 # Overview

+The parameters of the XCOM mission remain unchanged as well. **Survive.
+Adapt.
+Win.**

+As a former resistence movement totaling tens of thousands, with only hundreads at the inner circle of it, XCOM was not capable of expanding to a world military, let alone police force.
+Survival would be the first step for these new tasks forces, establishing friendly relationships and foot holds with local government and forces.

+Adapting to their new role as something closer to a police force meant unlearning lethal gurellia tactics, for less-lethal investigation tactics.

+The path to victory would be unique to each task force.

+### The Overview Map

 The overall state of the XCOM mission is represented by an overview map.
 This can be a World map (for "classic" XCOM), Regional map (for a resistance cell), or City map (for post war peacekeeping).

 In general this map consists of the following information which the GM should track: